Here are a few questions which we are often asked in relation to NHS Continuing Healthcare Funding.

 If I appoint you, what will it cost me?

-We do ask for a deposit up front, which is deducted from any further costs if successful.
+The initial deposit is deducted from any final invoices if successful.

 I am just beginning to realise I have been wrongly denied funding for NHS Continuing Healthcare in the last assessment.
 How can I put this right?